tom-h/Intro-OpenRefine/README.md

 There is no one way to expose and fix errors in data.
 It's reasonable to assume though, that in the process of adding structure or transforming data, that irregularities will pop up.
 The general principle is to avoid hand editing individual cells, and to looks always for patterns that express the irregularities.

 Careful use of facets often exposes irregularities.
 Filtered on `people` note that there is a single `language code` which contains `people`.
-Faceting on `language code` shows that there is a langauge term which contains the string `people` within it... which is not a problem.
+Faceting on `language code` shows that there is a language term which contains the string `people` within it... which is not a problem.
 Always good to check!

 Switching back to the `(blank)` facet, we can see at the top of the list that there is a formatting error for one of the values.
 For `A50 people` we would have expected that it should have the form `A50 (people)`.
-We could edit the cell, or we could just add `people code` for that one item, but it is usually better to figure out if there is something more sytematic going on.
+We could edit the cell, or we could just add `people code` for that one item, but it is usually better to figure out if there is something more systematic going on.

 First, lets exclude the first result by exploiting the fact that there's no space after people in `A50 people`.
 Changing the filter to include a space knocks out more than one result... clearly there's more going on.